pocc/find_discussions/README.md

 ## Dev

+wye235[АТ]gmail.com will be used as the developer account for this project.
+Send support emails there.
-Manifest v2 will be used until v3 gains more traction.
+Manifest v2 will be used until v3 gains more traction and has better support.